kingbootoshi/feather/README.md

 const manualAgent = new FeatherAgent({
   systemPrompt: "You are a math tutor who can do calculations",
   tools: [calculatorTool],
+  forceTool: true, // forces the agent to use this tool instantly and return the result
   autoExecuteTools: false // Disable auto-execution });